Sparse Quantum Codes from Quantum Circuits: Introduction

 In this paper, we consider a general recipe that constructs a sparse quantum subsystem code for every Clifford quantum circuit.
 The new code resembles the circuit in that the layout of the circuit is replaced with new qubits in place of the inputs and outputs of each of the circuit elements.
 The gauge generators are localized to the region around the erstwhile circuit elements, and thus the sparsity $s$ of the new code is constant when the circuit is composed of few-qubit gates.

-When the circuit is a special form of a fault-tolerant syndrome measurement circuit for a ``base'' quantum stabilizer code encoding $k$ qubits with distance $d$, then the new sparse subsystem code \emph{inherits} the $k$ and $d$ parameters of the base code.
-We construct general fault-tolerant circuits of the requisite special form, and from this we show how \emph{every} stabilizer code can be mapped into a sparse subsystem code with the same $k$ and $d$ as the original base code.
+When the circuit satisfies a relaxed form of fault-tolerance and implements a syndrome measurement circuit for a ``base'' quantum stabilizer code encoding $k$ qubits with distance $d$, then the new sparse subsystem code \emph{inherits} the $k$ and $d$ parameters of the base code.
+We construct circuits of the requisite special form, and from this we show how \emph{every} stabilizer code can be mapped into a sparse subsystem code with the same $k$ and $d$ as the original base code.

 The number of physical qubits $n$ required for the new code is roughly the circuit size, and this can be chosen to be proportional to the sum of the weights of the original stabilizer generators, when permitting circuit elements to be spatially non-local.
 This result is summarized in our main theorem.